juniormbe/cloudmc-standard-kb/en/cloudstack-compute-service/add-storage-to-instance.md

 To fulfill those use cases, you have the flexibility of adding one or multiple additional data volumes to an instance.

 ### Add additional volumes upon instance creation
-If you know in advance that you will need more capacity than the basic root volume provides, you can create and attach an additional data volume from the *Add virtual instance* page:
+If you know in advance that you will need more capacity than the basic root volume provides, you can create and attach an additional data volume from the *Add instance* page:

 ![Additional volume](/assets/secondary-volume-1-en.png)